camac/DominoDebugPlugin/README.md

 ### Uninstall previous version from Luna
 If you had already installed the previous version of Domino Debug Plugin into Eclipse Luna, please uninstall it from your Eclipse Luna installation before testing this new version.
 To do this go to:
 Help -> About Eclipse -> Installation Details
-Then select the Domino Debug Plugin in the Installed Software tab, and then click Uninstall at the bottem.
+Then select the Domino Debug Plugin in the Installed Software tab, and then click Uninstall at the bottom.

 ### Install New Version
 Download this repository either by cloning or use the GitHub download as zip option.